snaplet/examples/seed/relationships-examples/README.md

 ## Database Structure

-Within this example, our `schema.prisma` file defines the database structure, showcasing models that represent a one-to-many relationship and a many-to-many relationship.
-We'll construct a simplistic blog system where:
+In this example, the `schema.prisma` file outlines the database structure, illustrating models that depict a one-to-many relationship and a many-to-many relationship.
+We aim to create a basic blog system where:

-- A User can create multiple Posts (illustrating a one-to-many relationship).
+- A User can create multiple Posts, illustrating a one-to-many relationship.
-- A Post can be tagged with multiple Tags, and a Tag can be associated with multiple Posts (demonstrating a many-to-many relationship via the PostTags table).
+- A Post can be associated with multiple Tags, and a Tag can be linked to multiple Posts, showcasing a many-to-many relationship through the PostTags table.

 ### One-to-Many Relationship

-Suppose we aim to create 5 new users, each with a varying number of posts ranging from 0 to 5.
-The following snippet illustrates how to define this one-to-many relationship in our seed file:
+Let's say our goal is to generate 5 new users, each with a variable number of posts ranging from 0 to 5.
+The code snippet below demonstrates how to define this one-to-many relationship in our seed file:

 ```one-to-many.ts
 import { createSeedClient } from "@snaplet/seed";